robin-ng/1/about.md

 </p>

 <p style="margin-bottom:15px">
-I am a FNRS research fellow and a SSRC graduate research fellow. <br/>
+I hold a FNRS research fellowship and a SSRC graduate research fellowship. <br/>
 I am also affiliated with the PROSEco and ROSELS research groups.
 </p>